kriloleg/rshipgofuckyourself/README.md

 # Description
-So, how does this work...

-This small utility helps to fetch remote file with defined list of ip addresses and check it from time to time.
-Using this list, each agent will work 30 min time window and swicth to the next item in the list.
-When reaches to the end it's... start over :)

-You can spin as much agents as you want and distribution gonna be smth like:

-Example for 5 agents and only 2 sites:
+Tool helps to perform DDoS attack for the list of services.
+It's not intended to harm, but only for tests, so be careful!
+ONLY for tests :)

+The main idea behind is:
+1. You run the tool and say how many workers you want to have
+1. Each worker goes to the remote and takes list of targest
+1. Each worker start sending packets to the target in list for 30 minutes and then switch to the next one
+1. When reaches to the end - start over

+Also, keep in mind that number of agents will try to distribute among targets you have and it will be something like this (example of 5 agents for 2 targets):

 ```
 Agent 1 -> site 1
 Agent 2 -> site 2